Why start CAP Debt Help at your church?

 • Support of your church leadership

-• One part-time Debt Help centre manager from your church (12 to 16 hours a week is the standard commitment that a centre manager needs to begin with).
+• One part-time Debt Help centre manager from your church who also serves as a CAP Coach.
+(4-6 hours a week is the standard commitment that a centre manager needs to begin with).
 Your church can decide whether this role is on a paid or volunteer basis.

-• Additional volunteers from your church who choose to commit a few hours each month as CAP Support Friends – visiting clients, building friendships, wrapping people in need with complete support and love.
+• Additional volunteers from your church who choose to commit a few hours each month as CAP Support Workers – visiting clients, building friendships, wrapping people in need with support and aroha.

 What existing skills do we need?

-Your church doesn’t need specialist financial skills to begin with – simply a heart and commitment to see lives changed.
+Your church doesn’t need specialist financial skills – simply a heart and commitment to see lives changed.
 Your team will be provided with training to offer this same practical help and spiritual hope.

 What does it take?
 What does my church provide?